OAS Regular Program for Academic Scholarships (Undergraduate)

 • Tuition and mandatory fees.

-• Annual book allowance (US $300 for on campus studies, and US $1000 for online studies).
+• Annual book allowance (US $300 for onsite studies / US $1000 for online studies).

-• Medical insurance.
-(For on site studies only).
+• Medical insurance (for onsite studies only).

-• Have completed the first two (2) years of the Undergraduate degree, or have an Associate’s degree.
+2. Have completed the first two (2) years of the Undergraduate degree, or have an Associate’s degree.

-• Be in good physical and mental health to successfully complete the program of study.
+4. Be in good physical and mental health to successfully complete the program of study.

 • Online Application

-• Copy of the Associate’s Degree diploma, if applicable.
+• Copy of the Associate’s diploma, if applicable.
 For those candidates already enrolled in the bachelor’s program, copy of the high school diploma.

 • Copy of the Associate’s degree transcripts, if applicable.
 For those candidates already enrolled in the Bachelor’s degree program, latest transcripts from the current program of study.